TEPGomes/OpenMMS-T4G/README.md

 ## Libraries and prerequisites
 This section lists what is needed to run the full software and firmware for an Arduino-based data acquisition module:
 ### Hardware:
-- Windows 10 OS - Software has been developed and tested in, and to work in, a Windows 10 operating system;
+- Generic computer with Windows 10 OS - Software has been developed and tested in, and to work in, a Windows 10 operating system;
-- Arduino Mega board;
+- Arduino Mega 2560 board;
 - Custom circuitry to receive sensor data in the Arduino;
 ### Python libraries:
 - [PyQt5](https://pypi.org/project/PyQt5/);